wwwlance/oauth2_crud/README.md

 Hi

+Steps:

+Clone the repo
+Configure your .env file with the corresponding DB details Run migration

+Note:

 To access the CRUD for customers, you need to register and login first.

 to register, go to /register. after that, login using your credentials.